dylibso/chicory/README.md

 ### Goals

 * Be as safe as possible
-  * This line is pretty relative
-  * It depends on the resources we have to verify security
+  * In that we are willing to sacrifice things like performance for safety and simplicity
 * Make it easy to run Wasm in any JVM environment without native code, including very restrictive environments.
 * Fully support the core Wasm 1.0 and 2.0 spec specs
 * Make integration with Java (and other host languages) easy and idiomatic.